Medical school in the United States: Curriculum

 Medical school typically consists of four years of education and training, although a few programs offer three-year tracks.
 Traditionally, the first two years consist of basic science and clinical medicine courses, such as anatomy, biochemistry, histology, microbiology, pharmacology, physiology, cardiology, pulmonology, gastroenterology, endocrinology, psychiatry, and neurology.
-DO students also study Osteopathic Manipulative Medicine.
+DO students also Osteopathic Manipulative Medicine.
 USMLE Step 1/COMLEX Level 1 of the medical licensing boards are taken at the completion of the preclinical phase of study.

 Traditionally medical schools have divided the first year into the basic science courses and the second year into clinical science courses, but it has been increasingly common since the mid-2000s for schools to follow a "systems-based" curriculum, where students take shorter courses that focus on one organ or functional system at a time, and relevant topics such as pharmacology are integrated.

 The third and fourth years consist of clinical rotations, sometimes called clerkships, where students see patients in hospitals and clinics.
 These rotations are usually at teaching hospitals but are occasionally at community hospitals or with private physicians.
 Mandatory rotations in third year are often obstetrics and gynecology, pediatrics, psychiatry, family medicine, internal medicine, and surgery.
 During the third year, medical students take Step 2/Level 2 of the medical licensing boards.
 Fourth year rotations typically allow students to choose several electives and finish required rotations.
 It is also used as a period of auditioning for residency programs.

+Typical weeks of instruction for some of these clinical rotations is shown below.